If your question is not answered here, or if you'd like more information,

 You will receive a letter well in advance informing you that crews will be trimming trees in your area.

-may be in the form of a written notice delivered to the landowner's residence, a telephone call or an in-person contact.
+This contact may be in the form of a written notice delivered to the landowner's residence, a telephone call, door hanger, or an in-person contact.

 Back to top